morevnaproject-org/subtitles-translation/README.md

 [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/)

-## Info:
+## Info

-This is a repository for collective translation of subtitle files.
+This is a repository for the collective translation of subtitle files.

-We use "self-proclaimed" multilanguage SRT format (.msrt)m where each line have prefix indicating translation language:
+We use the "self-proclaimed" multilanguage SRT format (.msrt) where each line has prefix indicating translation language:

 ```
 5